Skip to content

 net user

-This shows a simple list of account names.
+This command will show you a list of account names.
 To see more detail, including the Security Identifier (SID), use this command:

 💻Code